Michael Ironside: Career

 In 2021, he portrayed Eddie Williams, the father-in-law and boss of Hutch Mansell in the film, Nobody.

 In 2022, he played Don Lucas in the Hulu miniseries The Dropout.

 Personal life

-Ironside has a daughter from a previous marriage and another, born 1998, with his wife.
+Ironside married Karen Dinwiddie in 1986; they have one daughter together (born 1998) and he has another daughter from a previous marriage.
+He has lived in Los Angeles County, California since 1982.

-He has survived thyroid, bowel and prostate cancer.
+Ironside has survived cancer of the bowel, prostate, and thyroid.